ziutek/mymysql/README.md

 ### Using *goinstall* - preferred way:

-To install all subpackages of mymysql you need to goinstal two of them:
+To install all subpackages of *mymysql* you need to goinstal three of them:

      $ goinstall github.com/ziutek/mymysql/thrsafe
      $ goinstall github.com/ziutek/mymysql/autorc
+     $ goinstall github.com/ziutek/mymysql/godrv

 *goinstall* automagicly select proper version of *mymysql* for your Go release.
 After this command *mymysql* is ready to use.
 You may find source in